Configure the Run Button for Functions

 To edit or delete an existing run command, click Run , right-click the command, and then select Edit or Delete.

-Running live functions using the Run button is not supported in the Live Editor.
-To run a live function, call it from the Command Window or from a script or live script.
+Running live functions in the Live Editor using the Run button is only supported in MATLAB Online™.
+When you run a live function using the Run button, the output displays in the Command Window.
+To run a live function in an installed version of MATLAB, call the function from the Command Window or from a script or live script.